modidiviyansh/customer-call-tracker/DEPLOYMENT.md

 ## Step 6: Monitoring and Maintenance

 ### 6.1 Health Checks
-Nixpacks automatically handles health checks.
-Coolify will monitor the application status.
+The application includes a health check endpoint at `/health` that Coolify can monitor.

 ### 6.2 Logs
 - View application logs in Coolify dashboard
-- Nixpacks provides detailed build and runtime logs
+- Nginx logs are included for debugging
 - Application-specific logs can be viewed in browser console

 ### 6.3 Updates
 - Updates are automatic when you push to your GitHub repository
-- Nixpacks will detect changes and rebuild automatically
+- Coolify will detect changes and redeploy
 - Use version tags in Git for controlled deployments

 ## Troubleshooting

 ### Build Issues
-1. **Node Version**: Nixpacks uses Node.js 18 automatically
+1. **Node Version**: Ensure your local development uses Node.js 18+ to match the Dockerfile
 2. **Dependencies**: Check that all dependencies are properly listed in `package.json`
-3. **Environment Variables**: Verify all required environment variables are set in Coolify
+3. **Environment Variables**: Verify all required environment variables are set
-4. **Nixpacks Config**: Ensure `nixpacks.toml` is properly configured

 ### Runtime Issues
 1. **Supabase Connection**: Check browser console for API errors
-2. **Routing**: Nixpacks automatically handles React Router
+2. **Routing**: Ensure nginx configuration supports React Router
-3. **Assets**: Verify all static assets are properly built and served by the `serve` package
+3. **Assets**: Verify all static assets are properly built and served

 ### Performance
-1. **Caching**: Static assets are cached by the `serve` package
+1. **Caching**: Static assets are cached for 1 year by default
-2. **Optimization**: Nixpacks creates optimized production builds
+2. **Gzip**: Enabled for text assets to reduce bandwidth
 3. **CDN**: Consider using Coolify's built-in CDN features

 ## Docker Deployment (Alternative)